MattFiler/OpenCAGE/README.md

 ### OpenCAGE is an open source modding toolkit for Alien: Isolation, powered by [CathodeLib](https://github.com/OpenCAGE/CathodeLib), which allows access to a range of configurations and content through a graphical interface.

 The toolkit is broken down into four main sections: assets, configurations, scripts, and behaviour trees.
+Join the [Discord](https://discord.gg/JJ4ECu9hpY)!

 ## Asset editor supports: